DimKanoute/who-is-at-home/README.md

    Boot the board, connect and disconnect each device to make sure everything works properly.

-   Here is strongly recommended to use a termina as [Realterm](https://sourceforge.net/projects/realterm/) to get feedback from the board for any problems which might occurred.
+   Here is strongly recommended to use a terminal as [Realterm](https://sourceforge.net/projects/realterm/) to get feedback from the board for any problems which might occurred.